-Agedu - Find Out Wasted Disk Space In Linux - OSTechNix
+Check Disk Space Using Agedu In Linux - OSTechNix

-Today, let us talk about a simple, yet another must-have utility in your arsenal.
-Meet agedu, a small utility that tracks down the wasted disk space in your Linux system.
-Running out of disk space?
-No worries!
-Install agedu and find out which directories or files are consuming more space.
-Just delete them if they are no longer needed or move them safely to an archive medium to free up some space.
-It works on Windows and Unix-like operating systems.
-It is available under MIT license.
+Agedu is a command line utility that tracks down the wasted disk space in your Linux system.
 Agedu works just like as du command.
-It scans your hard disk and displays the result in the Terminal window.
-Since it has built-in web server, it displays the result as a neatly organized HTML report in different colors in your web browser.
-Red color represents the data that has been accessed a long time ago, Green represents the recently accessed data, and the spectrum through orange and yellow represents points in between.
-So, we can immediately get a grasp of which directories and files have been used frequently and which data have been stagnated.
-Once we find out the stagnated data, we can delete or move them to an external media.
-Sounds fair enough?
-Right.
-Let us see how to use it with some practical examples.
+It scans your hard disk and displays the disk usage result in the Terminal window.

+Agedu has a built-in web server, so we can display the result as a neatly organized HTML report in different colors in our web browser.

+It distinguishes the data in different colors.
+The red color represents the data that has been accessed a long time ago, Green represents the recently accessed data, and the spectrum through orange and yellow represents points in between.

+By analyzing the colored output, we can immediately get a grasp of which directories and files have been used frequently and which data have been stagnated.

+Once we find out the stagnated data, we can simply delete them if they are no longer needed or move them safely to an archive medium to free up some disk space.

+Agedu is a cross-platform utility.
+It works on Linux, Unix and Windows operating systems.
+It is an open source program and is released under MIT license.

+Let us go ahead and see how to use agedu to find wasted disk space in Linux with practical examples.

-Install Agedu
+Install Agedu in Linux

+Agedu is packaged for popular Linux distributions and is available in the default repositories of some Linux versions.

-In Arch Linux and its derivatives, Agedu is available in AUR.
-So you can install it using any AUR helper programs, for example Yay.
+Agedu is available in AUR, so you can install it on Arch Linux, EndeavourOS and Manjaro Linux an AUR helper programs, such as Paru or Yay.

 $ yay -S agedu

-Agedu is available in the default repositories of most DEB based systems like Ubuntu, Linux Mint.
-To install it, open up the Terminal and run:
+Agedu is available in the default repositories of Debian-based systems like Ubuntu, Linux Mint, and Pop OS.
+To install Agedu in Debian and Ubuntu, run:

-$ sudo apt-get install agedu
+$ sudo apt install agedu

-On RPM based distributions like RHEL, CentOS, Scientific Linux and Fedora, install EPEL repository using command:
+On RPM based distributions like Fedora, RHEL, CentOS, AlmaLinux, Rocky Linux, add

 And then, install agedu as shown below.

-$ sudo yum install agedu
+$ sudo dnf install agedu

-Find Out Wasted Disk Space In Linux Using Agedu
+Check Disk Space With Agedu In Linux

 The usage of agedu utility is trivial.
 The syntax of agedu is: